apache/flex-utilities/mavenizer/README.txt

 	The Apache Flex SDK Converter comes with all the means to download, convert and deploy a mavenized form of an Apache Flex SDK.

-    The Converter doesn't stupidly copy all java libraries to the destination, but checks if the given artifact has already been deployed to maven central or by deploying an other FDK previously.
-For this check you do need an internet connection to do the conversion, otherwise I think this will probably take forever.
+    The Converter does not simply copy all java libraries to the destination; it checks if the given artifact has already been deployed to maven central or by deploying an other FDK previously.
+For this check you do need an internet connection to do the conversion, otherwise it will probably take forever.

     Internally it consists of 3 components:
     - One Retriever